July 15, 2026

 • Marketing and advertising

 Operating expenses keep your business running by maintaining your base of operations, supporting your employees, and helping you deliver your offerings.
-Ultimately, these expenses should all contribute to generating business revenue.

 Characteristics of operating expenses

-Operating expenses share a few key traits:
+Operating expenses share a few key traits.
+They:

 • Recur: Operating expenses are predictable, ongoing, and planned to support your business over time